Top 9 Dublin Day Trips to Immerse Yourself in the Emerald Isle

 Departing from the city, it doesn’t take long for Ireland’s stunning scenery to make an impression.
 Of course, the route leads you through fairytale villages between green rolling hills, the anticipation building as you edge closer to the roaring Atlantic Ocean.

-The Cliffs of Moher are well worth the visit.
+The Cliffs of Moher are one of the best day tours from Dublin.
 Photo credit: Tommy Bond

 Running along the west coast in the Burren region of County Clare, the Cliffs of Moher stretch out for just under 9 miles, rising up 700 feet from the sea below.
 You can get surprisingly close to the edge at times too—just don’t look down!